Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 tracker created from an empty template.

-The Field Usage Manager is divided in two parts : a fields palette on the left and a tracker visualization on the right (see ?)
+The Field Usage Manager is divided in two parts : a fields palette on the left and a tracker visualization on the right (see `Tracker Admin Field Usage Overview`_)

 .. figure:: ../images/screenshots/sc_tracker_admin_field_usage_overview.png
    :align: center
-   :alt:
+   :alt: Tracker Admin Field Usage Overview
+   :name: Tracker Admin Field Usage Overview

 Tracker Fields Palette
 ~~~~~~~~~~~~~~~~~~~~~~